Dulwich: Geography

 Dulwich Village contains the original shopping street and still contains nearly all of its original 18th and 19th century buildings.
 It remains very uncommercialised and is a conservation zone.
 The village borders on Dulwich Park, where the Dulwich Horse and Motor Show is held every year.

 Sport and leisure

-Dulwich is also home to Dulwich Hamlet F.C., founded in 1893 and competing in the National League South today.
+Dulwich is also home to Dulwich Hamlet F.C., founded in 1893 and competing in the Isthmian League today.
 They ground share with another Non-League football club Fisher F.C. at Champion Hill in East Dulwich.
-In recent years Sainsbury's acquired the site, built DHFC a new ground, and developed one of the largest Sainsbury's in the country.
+In the early 1990s Sainsbury's acquired the site and built Dulwich Hamlet a new ground.

 The Old Alleynian Football Club is a local rugby union team originally for former pupils of Dulwich College, but is now open to all who wish to play.
-Dulwich Paragon cycling club are also based in the area.

-Alleyn Old Boys Club - former pupils of Alleyn's School - is located on Burbage Road.
+Alleyn Old Boys Club – former pupils of Alleyn's School – is located on Burbage Road.

 Dulwich has two running clubs, namely Dulwich Park RC and Dulwich Runners.